 Resources for learning more about the Orthodox faith:

 - Ancient Faith Radio – Many people begin their journey here.
 Fr.
-Andrew Stephen Damick’s Orthodoxy and Heterodoxy is an excellent place to start, it will help you understand the differences between Orthodox Christianity and other faiths out there.
+Andrew Stephen Damick’s Orthodoxy and Heterodoxy is an excellent place to start.
+It compares and contrasts Orthodox Christianity with other faiths.
 If you’re coming from a Protestant background, it might be useful to listen to the first two or three podcasts in Fr.
 Thomas Hopko’s series on bishops.
 These initial podcasts discuss what life looked like in the early church.

 - Journey to Orthodoxy – A site that features stories from people all over the world who have converted to Orthodoxy.
 It is encouraging to see how others have made the journey.
 Fr.
-John Peck, the site admin, is a good guy and if you have questions he will often times personally answer them.
+John Peck, the site admin, is a good guy and is willing to help those who are searching.